Twist and Shout (EP)

 Twist and Shout is the first UK extended play by the English rock band the Beatles, released in the UK on EMI's Parlophone label on 12 July 1963.
 It contains four tracks produced by George Martin that were previously released on the band's debut album Please Please Me.
-Rush-released to meet public appetite, the record topped the UK EP chart for twenty-one weeks, the biggest-selling EP of all time in the UK to that point, and became so successful that it registered on the NME Singles Chart, peaking at number four.
+Rush-released to meet public appetite, the record topped the UK EP chart for twenty-one weeks, the best-selling EP of all time in the UK to that point, and became so successful that it registered on the NME Singles Chart, peaking at number four.
 The EP's cover photograph, featuring the Beatles jumping in a London bombsite, has been described by The Telegraph as "one of the key images of the 1960s".